mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/06/Day-138/">June 06, 2017</a></small></div>
 <p><strong>Trump's frustration with Jeff Sessions grows</strong>, blaming him for the "watered down, politically correct version" of the travel ban.
-He's also upset with Sessions' decision to recuse himself from investigations related to the Russia probe. (<a href="https://www.nytimes.com/2017/06/05/us/politics/trump-discontent-attorney-general-jeff-sessions.html">New York Times</a>)</p>
+He's also upset with Sessions' decision to recuse himself from investigations related to the <a href="/trump-russia-investigation/">Russia probe</a>. (<a href="https://www.nytimes.com/2017/06/05/us/politics/trump-discontent-attorney-general-jeff-sessions.html">New York Times</a>)</p>